andymjchang/LoL-Training-Tool/README.md

 # LoL-Training-Tool
 League of Legends fan project created by Andy Chang
+If you're an admission officer reading this you are very cool :)

 All GDscript code is contained in the .gd files.